snvishna/property-lens-analyzer/README.md

 PropertyLens is packed with features designed to provide deep, actionable insights.

 -   **🔒 100% Private & Secure:** All calculations happen in your browser.
 Your financial data is never sent over the internet.
 Your deals stay your deals.
--   ** portability 🚚 Single-File Portability:** The entire app is a single `.html` file.
+-   **🚚 Single-File Portability:** The entire app is a single `.html` file.
 Save it, email it to a partner, run it on a laptop with no internet.
 It just works.
 -   **📊 Intuitive "Storytelling" UI:** The output isn't just a data dump; it's a story.
 Cards are arranged to follow an investor's natural thought process: from the high-level **Verdict**, to year-one **Key Metrics**, to the **Debt Structure**, long-term **Wealth Projections**, and finally the **Exit Analysis**.
 -   **💸 Comprehensive Tax Analysis:** This is not a simple pre-tax calculator.
 The engine models your specific tax situation to reveal the true, after-tax returns.
     -   Calculates **After-Tax Cash Flow** by factoring in the powerful "tax shield" from depreciation and mortgage interest deductions.
     -   Models both **Marginal Income Tax** and **Capital Gains Tax**.
     -   Includes standard **27.5-Year Residential Depreciation**.
--   **📈 NEW!
-Debt & Amortization Analysis:** A brand-new chart that visualizes your loan structure over time.
+-   **📈 Debt & Amortization Analysis:** A brand-new chart that visualizes your loan structure over time.
     -   For **Fixed/ARM loans**, it shows a stacked graph of your remaining Principal vs. cumulative Interest Paid.
-It also automatically pinpoints the "Crossover Point" where your principal payments start exceeding interest.
+It also automatically pinpoints the "Crossover Point."
     -   For **Margin loans**, it dynamically adapts to show the projected loan balance over your hold period.
--   **🏠 Flexible Expense Modeling (Bug Fixed!):** Every property is different.
-The tool allows you to model expenses in two ways, and the calculation engine now correctly deducts itemized expenses to accurately model value-add strategies.
+-   **🏠 Flexible Expense Modeling:** Every property is different.
+The tool allows you to model expenses in two ways.
     -   **Percentage-Based:** A quick way to budget for CapEx and repairs as a percentage of income.
     -   **Itemized CapEx:** For a more precise forecast, you can itemize large capital expenditures (e.g., "New Roof - $15,000 - Year 5").
+-   **🔗 One-Click Scenario Sharing:** The entire state of your analysis is compressed and stored directly in the URL.
+Simply copy the link from your address bar and share it with a partner, client, or colleague to give them a fully interactive, pre-filled version of your analysis.
 -   **🗂️ Advanced Scenario Management & Multi-Export:** The heart of a powerful analysis workflow.
     -   **Save & Name Scenarios:** Save your current analysis with a descriptive name (e.g., "123 Main St - Conservative Case").
     -   **Load & Delete:** Easily manage and load your saved scenarios.
     -   **Multi-Scenario XLSX Export:** Select multiple saved scenarios and export them to a single, professionally formatted multi-tab Excel file.
+-   **📱 Fully Responsive Design:** The interface is optimized for all screen sizes, from mobile phones to desktop monitors, for a seamless experience on any device.
 -   **💡 In-Depth Tooltips & Metric Breakdowns**: Every metric includes a detailed tooltip explaining the formula, what it means, and crucially, *how to interpret it* with common benchmarks.

 ---